Vinay Kolhatkar is a freelance journalist, novelist, screenwriter, and finance professional. Vinay is the Chief Editor of The Savvy Street.

 Sally Jane Driscoll, Literary Editor of The Savvy Street, holds an M.A. in Publications Design/Creative Writing and Publishing from University of Baltimore, where she taught writing and co-founded the literary quarterly, Passager.
 She worked as reader/fiction editor for a literary agent who represented popular novelists and is senior copy editor on a medical journal.
 Her short stories, poetry and articles have appeared in Asimov’s, Ellery Queen, Interzone, Daily Science Fiction, Capitalism Magazine, The Intellectual Activist, The Washington Times, The Baltimore Sun, The Lyric, Seventeen, Woman’s Day and others.
 Sally’s personal account of attending Ayn Rand’s wake was placed in the Ayn Rand Archives.
 She is a member of Romance Writers of America.

-Jason Lockwood is the Managing Editor of The Savvy Street.
+Jason Lockwood was the Managing Editor of The Savvy Street till December 2016.
 He graduated from Université Laval in Québec City, majoring in French and Secondary Education.
 From 2009 until 2013, he kept a blog entitled A Life of Valuing

 , which he gave up in 2013 to focus on writing books.
 He has worked in the Information Technology industry for over two decades.
 Jason purposefully ousted himself from his Wisconsin roots in 1992 and made his way to Slovakia to teach conversational English.
 This experience resulted in a book, Banana Peels on the Tracks: Coming of Age in Post-Communist Slovakia